 There are two general situations where running a CMA is essential:

-Why Mastering the CMA is So Important for New Agents
+Why Mastering the CMA is Crucial for New Agents

 There’s an old saying in the real estate industry, “Those who list, last.”
 Though it may be a bit of a cliche, it’s a cliche for a very good reason.
 Agents who get sales listings tend to do well and stay in the industry longer than those who are stuck working with buyers.
 There’s no way around it.